Are you separating and you or your partner are entitled to share options?

 - Tax liabilities;

-- Risk of the holder ceasing to be employed before vesting date (usually only if there is some evidence of likelihood of the employee not remaining employed);
+- Risk of the holder ceases to be employed before vesting date (usually only if there is some evidence of likelihood of the employee not remaining employed);

 - Restrictions on transfer;